June 2013 – present

 (January – August 2014)

-– maps for mobile allergy app
+– Thematic maps for mobile app to inform people at risk of

 (August 2013 – November 2014; ongoing maintenance)

-– scrape Parliament website, present information in a friendly
+– Scrape Parliament website, present information in a friendly

-way, calculate statistics for political science researchers
+way, calculate statistics for political science researchers.

 Eau de Web